massoncheg/forgejo-docs/v1.19/user/semver.md

 ---

 [SemVer](https://semver.org/spec/v2.0.0.html) allows users to understand the scope of a software update at first glance, based on the following :

-- the patch number is incremented when something is fixed ;
+- Patch is increased for backwards-compatible bugfixes.
-- the minor number is incremented when something is added ;
+- Minor is increased for backwards-compatible new features.
-- the major number is incremented when something is moved or removed.
+- Major is increased for breaking changes.

 *something* could be :
 - a command, an option or an argument, for a CLI ;